tugberkgoc/foundation-notes/05 Introduction to JavaScript.md

-# Learning JavaScript
+# Introduction to JavaScript

 In this chapter we will begin learning about programming in JavaScript.
-Note that we will only be covering the parts of the language that relate directly to building our APIs, there are lots of books that cover the language in more depth.
+Note that we will only be covering the parts of the language that relate directly to building our dynamic website, there are lots of books that cover the language in more depth.

 You will sometimes hear different names used for this language:

-1. Javascript is the original name when the language was developed by Netscape.
+1. **JavaScript** is the original name when the language was developed by Netscape.
-2. ECMAScript is the name of the language standard developed by ECMA, from the original Javascript implementation.
+2. **ECMAScript** is the name of the language standard developed by ECMA, from the original Javascript implementation.
-3. NodeJS is JavaScript running on a web server using the language intepreter from the Chrome Web Browser.
+3. **NodeJS** is JavaScript running on a web server using the language intepreter from the Chrome Web Browser.

 Basically these are all implementations of the _same language_ but in this chapter we will focus on programming using NodeJS since it offers a more consistent interpreter and you will find it the most useful for your websites.
 In later chapters we will move JavaScript to the web browser.